marguskaidja/php-accessors/README.md

 ```

 Notes:
 * To prevent ambiguity, immutable properties must be changed using  method `with` instead of `set`.
-Using `set` produces exception.
+Using `set` results in exception.
-* Unsetting immutable properties is not possible and produces exception.
+* Unsetting immutable properties is not possible and results in exception.

 ## Full API